ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 mkdir analyses		# create subdirectories here for each rainbow run (w/diff. parameters etc)
 ```

-If you did not make a README, make one:
+If you did not make a README, make one now:
 ```
 nano projects/pifsc_p224_16S_fish/README.md
 ```